Wurst-Imperium/TranslationHelper/README.md

 - Includes a "bookmark" (red outline around a row), which can be moved up and down with the arrow keys and keeps its position when the page is reloaded.
 This helps me keep track of where I left off when I take a break from reviewing a translation.

+- Includes shortcuts to quickly open Google Translate (G) or DeepL (D) for any selected text.

 ## Example Analysis

 <https://wurst-imperium.github.io/TranslationHelper/872_ko_kr>